To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Brian O’Connell, the rector of the University of the Western Cape, said the 2008 matric results should not be blamed on historical inequalities but should serve as a warning of a crisis in the South African education system.

 “There is nothing surprising in the results.
-We have no right to expect them to be any different.” he said.

 The problem, O’Connell said, was the political failure to build a post-apartheid culture of learning to make up for lost decades when education was a tug of war.

 “We should stop throwing around the resources thing and ask why we don’t have a strong national culture of learning, instilled from the presidency downwards.

 “We have no leadership in schools and we have no quality control.”

 O’Connell said though the new curriculum had been improved for the last years of high school it should be adjusted throughout, as matriculants still arrived at university with poor cognitive skills and battled to cope with academic challenges.